 Graphic organizers help students to convert complex information into meaningful visual displays.
 Graphic organizers help students to develop the ability to draw inferences, synthesize and integrate information and ideas.
 The basic idea is that students are given a central concept(s).
 This concept is the central image, with associated themes/concepts radiating out as “branches”.
 Topics related to those branches can be connected as “twigs.”
 The theory behind mind mapping is that each of these map components can act as a hook, associating new information with existing knowledge, making it easier to understand and recall.

-There are many software tools that exist to help students create these maps, including Inspiration, which can be found on Cougar Apps (must be logged in to university network to access).
+There are many software tools that exist to help students create these maps, including LucidChart, a free web-based tool.

 Listening teams are used in conjunction with other activities such as team presentations, structured controversy or scenarios, to ensure that students not actively presenting are engaged.
 Each student in a group of four will take on one of the roles.
 While listening, think of examples, questions, and areas of disagreement and agreement.After the presentation, meet as a group for 5-10 minutes to share ideas and finalize your contributions.Groups will share examples and ask clarifying questions of the presenters or other groups to solidify their understanding of the key concepts.